St$\ddot u$ckelberg-Modified Massive Abelian 3-Form Theory: Constraint Analysis, Conserved Charges and BRST Algebra: Preliminaries: Local and Infinitesimal Gauge and Off-shell Nilpotent (Anti-)BRST Symmetries

 which transform the {\it perfectly} anti-BRST invariant Lagrangian density $({\cal L}_{\bar B})$ to the following {\it total} spacetime derivative, namely;

-This observation, once again, establishes the fact that the action integral $S = \int d^D x \,{\cal L}_{\bar B} $ remains invariant under the anti-BRST symmetry transformations $(s_{ab})$ which have been listed in (9).
-This happens due to the application of Gauss's divergence theorem which implies that all the {\it physical} fields vanish-off as $x \longrightarrow \pm \infty$.
+This observation, once again, establishes the fact that the action integral $S_2 = \int d^D x \,{\cal L}_{\bar B} $ remains invariant under the anti-BRST symmetry transformations $(s_{ab})$ which have been listed in (9).
+This happens due to the application of Gauss's divergence theorem which implies that all the {\it physical} fields vanish off as $x \longrightarrow \pm \infty$.